fhir-fi/finnish-smart/input/pagecontent/index.md

 [Vitec Acute](https://www.vitec-acute.com/) and
 [Lifecare](https://www.tietoevry.com/en/care/healthcare/) EHRs.

-Furthermore, the [FHIR Demo 2022](https://fhir.fi/en/demo2022/index.html) showcase presented integrations implemented between a dozen platforms and more than a dozen FHIR apps, all based on HL7 FHIR and most utilizing the SMART specification.
+Furthermore, both the [FHIR Demo 2022](https://fhir.fi/en/demo2022/index.html) and the [FHIR Demo 2023](https://fhir.fi/en/demo2023/index.html) showcases presented numerous integrations implemented between FHIR servers and apps, all based on HL7 FHIR and most utilizing the SMART specification.

-Even that showcase did not cover the full extent to which HL7 FHIR is being used in Finland.
+Even those showcases did not cover the full extent to which the HL7 FHIR and the SMART App Launch specifications are being used in Finland.
 There's a lot going on!

 To learn about the current status, please contact [HL7 Finland](https://www.hl7.fi/).
 We're happy to give you an overview.